Unfair Commercial Practices Directive 2005: Chapter 2

 Article 5(1) says that "unfair commercial practices" are prohibited, and under article 5(2)(a) these are practices that are "contrary to the requirements of professional diligence" (see further Article 2(h)) and that are likely to materially distort the economic behaviour of the average consumer (Article 5(2)(b)).
 The effect of commercial practices on particular kinds of consumers, especially those who are unusually vulnerable, can replace the "average consumer" test if the practices are directed at those kinds of consumers or will foreseeably affect them (Articles 5(2)(b) and 5(3)).
+Digital policy analyst James Tamim argued that, under the Directive’s general prohibition on unfair commercial practices (Articles 5(2)(b) and 5(3)), an AI chatbot that exploits a consumer’s emotional vulnerability or loneliness to induce continued paid use could be considered an unfair practice.
 The Directive describes two major categories of unfair commercial practices:- those that are misleading (Articles 5(4)(a), 6 and 7) and those that are aggressive (Articles 5(4)(b), 8 and 9).
 Annex 1 to the Directive sets out a list of "commercial practices that are, in all circumstances, considered unfair" (a black-list of bad behaviour).
 These are divided into "misleading commercial practices" (23 examples) and "aggressive commercial practices" (8 examples).